Chas Martin: Sculpture - Masks - Paintings

 This sculpture suggests many things: a dance, a relationship, lovers, twins, opposites, etc. I began this piece with the concept of multiple variations of the personality encountering each other.
 The term of déjà vu quickly came to mind.
 When we see our thoughts reflected we are seeing through a portal in reality.
 I believe our ability to comprehend the complexity of consciousness is a result of how little we actually know about nature.

-One surprise I encountered after shooting this video was how that both figures, while rotating around each other also appear to be rotating on their own axis.
+One surprise I encountered after shooting this video was that both figures, while rotating around each other also appear to be rotating on their own axis.
 It’s an illusion.

 Evolution of an idea